The following is an article from the Baltimore Sun:

 1994

-Artist-in-residence University of Maryland Eastern Shore, Princess Anne, MD
+Artist-in-Residence University of Maryland Eastern Shore, Princess Anne, MD

 Visiting Artist, Towson State University, MD